mgao6767/mingze-gao/posts/specification-curve-analysis/index.md

 Use `frame change default` to switch back to the original dataset.

-[^1]: Simonsohn, Uri and Simmons, Joseph P. and Nelson, Leif D., 2020, Specification Curve Analysis, _Nature Human Behaviour_.
-[^2]: Special thanks to [Rawley Heimer](https://www.bc.edu/bc-web/schools/carroll-school/faculty-research/faculty-directory/rawley-heimer.html) from Boston College who visited our discipline in 2019 and introduced the Specification Curve Analysis to us in the seminar on research methods.
+[^1]: Special thanks to [Rawley Heimer](https://www.bc.edu/bc-web/schools/carroll-school/faculty-research/faculty-directory/rawley-heimer.html) from Boston College who visited our discipline in 2019 and introduced the Specification Curve Analysis to us in the seminar on research methods.
-[^3]: This plot was made using a previous version of [**`specurve`**](https://github.com/mgao6767/specurve).
-[^4]: Previous versions depend on Stata 16's Python integration.
+[^2]: Previous versions depend on Stata 16's Python integration.